If you’re offered a training contract, we’ll ask you to go to law school before joining us.

 If you studied law or have completed your GDL, you’ll do the accelerated LPC at BPP University in London.

 This LPC runs twice a year, from February to August or August to February, so you can start your training contract with us immediately afterwards.
-That said, if you want to take six months off before or after the LPC, just ask.
+That said, if you want to take six months off before or after the LPC, this may be possible.

 If you have already completed the LPC or GDL somewhere other than BPP, you can still apply to join us.